djaffer/Algorithm-Design/README.md

 # Algorithm-Design

-Some of algorithms I came up on the side to solve various problems.
+Coming up with algorithms to solve problems.